EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

   So, Test-FN is not concerned about writing any output to the console, it simply does what it does silently and Write-HostFeItemDecorator handles generation of output.
-It invokes the function defined in 'LOOPZ.FOREACH-DECORATOR.FUNCTION-NAME' and generates corresponding output.
+It invokes the function defined in 'LOOPZ.WH-FOREACH-DECORATOR.FUNCTION-NAME' and generates corresponding output.
 It happens to use the console colouring facility provided by a a dependency Elizium.Krayola to create colourful output in a predefined format via the Krayola Theme.